 Hoboken Terminal is a quick walk downtown from Stevens - from there, a quick ferry or subway ride can put you in Midtown Manhattan or the Financial District.
 You can be in the middle of it all in Times Square, a theater on Broadway, or on Wall Street in 20 minutes or less!

 There's plenty on our side of the Hudson as well.
-A hop on the light rail can take you to Liberty State Park or into the heart of nearby Jersey City.
+A hop on the light rail can take you to nearby Liberty State Park.
+A subway ride can take you into the heart of nearby Jersey City or Newark.
 Feeling more adventurous?
-Trains provide service to several Northern New Jersey communities and Upstate New York, and connecting service can take you down the Jersey Shore!
+Commuter rail service is available to several Northern New Jersey communities and Upstate New York, and connecting service can take you down the Jersey Shore!

-NJ Transit (Light Rail, Bus, and Commuter Rail)
+NJ Transit (Bus, Light Rail, and Commuter Rail)

 Driving & Parking

-Due to limited space, we do not allow overnight parking on campus.
+Interns may purchase a parking pass that will last the duration of the summer ($275).
 We generally do not recommend owning a car in Hoboken due to the multitude of public transit available.
 Parking is extremely limited off campus: street parking is restricted by time or permits.
-There are off-campus garages nearby, should you wish to have a car nearby.
+There are off-campus garages nearby, should you have visitors, etc.